The Complete Guide to Understanding Video Aspect Ratios

 video aspect ratio settings

-The correct video aspect ratio settings play an important part in video production and broadcasting.
+The correct video aspect ratio settings play an important role in video production and broadcasting.

 If you want to go the route of cropping your video, you need an editing tool that has cropping capabilities.